 The examiners decide whether or not the candidate has passed this phase and inform him/her at the time.
 If it is a fail, they provide constructive feedback.
 Only those who pass can proceed to the phase 2 OSPE session.

 The OSPE examination will take place at one location.

-- Medical disease death
+- Medical disease and elderly pathology death

 - Peri-operative death